toddheasley/boats/boats/README.md

 # `Boats` Package

-A collection of libraries that build and drive Boats apps and web pages
+Libraries that build and drive Boats apps and web pages

 ### Requirements